spencer-cdw/redhat-training/rhcsa/rh124/1-ln.md

 ```

-When you `cd` to a symbolic link, the `pwc` shows the symlink, not the real one.
+When you `cd` to a symbolic link, the `pwd` shows the symlink, not the real one.
 Use `cd -P` to show the real path